DwayneCrous/go-do-it/README.md

 - 💾 **Persistent storage**: Todos are saved to a local file (`todolist.txt`)
 - 📊 **Table-like formatting**: Todos are displayed with columns for number, task, due date, priority, and tags
 - ⌨️ **Keyboard navigation and controls**: Fast, Vim-like navigation and shortcuts
+- 🔍 Tag Search: Press `t` to search and filter todos by tag in a dedicated tag search mode
 - 🎨 Built with Bubble Tea, Bubbles, and Lip Gloss for a beautiful TUI
 - **Reload**: Instantly reload todos from file without restarting
 - **Persistent storage**: Todos are saved to a local file (`todolist.txt`)